msrajput8894/Personal_portfolio/README.md

 ## Description

-This is my personal portfolio page showcasing my skills, projects, work experience, and education.
-The portfolio is built using HTML, CSS, and JavaScript.
+Welcome to my personal portfolio page, where I showcase my skills, projects, work experience, and education.
+This portfolio is a representation of my journey as a developer, and it's built using HTML, CSS, and JavaScript.

 ## Table of Contents